dvorakjt/fully-formed/README.md

     class SignUpTemplate extends FormTemplate {}

-`FormTemplate` is an abstract class that provides certain useful defaults for properties that might not always be customized by developers, but at minimum, requires that a `name` and array of form elements be provided.
-Let's provide those now:
+`FormTemplate` is an abstract class that provides certain useful defaults for properties that might not always be customized by developers, but at minimum, requires that an array of form elements be provided.
+Let's extend the FormTemplate class:

     import { FormTemplate, Field, StringValidators } from 'fully-formed';

     class SignUpTemplate extends FormTemplate {
-      public readonly name = 'signUpForm';
       public readonly formElements = [
         new Field({
           name : 'email',